Gay–straight alliance: New Zealand

 Nelson College, the Nelson College for Girls, Nayland College and other schools have had GSAs set up, often with the support of youth mental health bodies.
-Kira Byrne, a GSA leader at Nelson College for Girls, says that the legalization of same-sex marriage in New Zealand in 2013 created shifts in attitudes towards LGBT people in New Zealand, but that boys at Nelson College were afraid to go to the GSA there because "other boys would wait outside to beat up anyone that came out."
+Kira Byrne, a GSA leader at Nelson College for Girls, says that the legalization of same-sex marriage in New Zealand in 2013 created shifts in attitudes towards LGBTQ people in New Zealand, but that boys at Nelson College were afraid to go to the GSA there because "other boys would wait outside to beat up anyone that came out."

 Portugal

-Inspired by the gay–straight alliance model, ILGA Portugal released the project Aliança da Diversidade (ADD), in English "Diversity Alliance", aimed to promote the creation of secondary level student groups (and teachers) from the north of the country.
+ILGA Portugal, inspired by the gay–straight alliance model, introduced the Aliança da Diversidade (Diversity Alliance) project in the northern region of the country.
+The initiative, similar to GSA, aimed to establish secondary level student groups, including teachers, to enhance the safety and inclusivity of Portuguese schools.
+The focus was on fostering an environment that embraced diversity, particularly regarding sexual orientation, gender identity and expression, and sex characteristics (SOGIESC).

-This aimed to make Portuguese schools safer and more inclusive for everyone regardless of their sexual orientation, gender identity or expression or sex characteristics, the integration of lesbian, gay, bisexual, trans and intersex (LGBTI) students, and the eradication of homo, trans and biphobia, intersexism and gender expression based prejudice and discrimination in the school context, always promoting citizenship, human rights and gender equality.

-The project was co-financed by the Programa Operacional de Inclusão Social e Emprego, Portugal 2020 and the European Social Fund.
+The primary objectives included integrating LGBTI students, eradicating the various forms of discrimination experienced related to SOGIESC within the school context.
+The overarching goals were aligned with promoting citizenship, human rights, and gender equality.
+The project received co-financing from the Programa Operacional de Inclusão Social e Emprego, Portugal 2020, and the European Social Fund.

-As a complementary initiative to ADD, the Estudo Nacional sobre o Ambiente Escolar (ENAE), Portuguese for the "National School Environment Study", was launched to collect the experiences of LGBTI or questioning young people.
-According to Telmo Fernandes, ADD project coordinator, the responses confirmed the persistence of isolation and discrimination, reinforcing the urgency of the change that was intended with the project.
+As a complementary effort to ADD, a national school environment Study was initiated.
+This study aimed to gather insights into the experiences of LGBTI or questioning youth.
+Telmo Fernandes, the ADD project coordinator, highlighted that the collected responses underscored the persistent issues of isolation and discrimination, emphasizing the need for the intended change.

-Alianças da Diversidade were created in various schools around the country, such as in Ovar municipality, Ramada parish and in the city of Ermesinde.
+Alianças da Diversidade groups were established in various schools across the country, including locations such as Ovar municipality, Ramada parish and in the city of Ermesinde.
+The project officially ran from mid-2017 to February 2019, but the groups created during this period could continue independently, promoting the same objectives.

-The initiative started in mid-2017, formally ending in February 2019, but the maintenance of the groups created so far, as well as the creation of new ones with the same objective could continue independently.
+In addition to the ADD project, GSA-like groups have also been formed in universities, including those in Lisbon and Braga.